tombruijn/dotfiles/README.md

 export GPG_SIGNING_KEY="KEY_ID"
 ```

-Run `./install` again in the dotfiles repo and refresh you shell sessions.
+Now refresh you shell sessions either by opening a new pane or by running
+`reload`.

 ### iTerm